-The sale of a commercial property is a significant transaction and obtaining advice from experienced professionals including a solicitor and accountant is recommended before any Contract is signed.
+Selling commercial property is a significant transaction, and obtaining advice from experienced professionals including a solicitor and accountant is recommended before any Contract is signed.

 1. Before You Sell

 Your Accountant can advise you on: